SpicyRicecaker/introduction-assignment/public/Content.md

 ## How to spend freetime

 Andy would like to spend freetime pursuing his passions: playing Minecraft, eating food, sleeping, or making a cool website.
 However, in the recent weeks he has been routinely dragged down the Youtube rabbit hole and thus does not currently have any freetime.

+---

+## What is the (imagined) context of the text?

+The context of reception is a high school class, and context of production is for an assignment in lit and comp.
+It's purpose is to inform the audience about what the Author (me, a 16 year old student at Sunset High School) am passionate about, what I'm proud of, whom I'm surrounded by, how I learn, and how I spend my freetime.
+In an imagined context, I'd be a regular old Joe making my own Wikipedia page, intending for it to be for future researchers studying the human mind.

+## What are the characteristics and features of the text type?

+Since it is basically an Encyclopedia entry, I wanted it to be in a third-person form, with rigidly structured subtitles and related titles below, as well as very fact-focused text.
+This content should be easily searched through with `ctrl+f` to pinpoint the topic at interest, as well as easily accessible, hence in the form of a website.